pepopowitz/getting-unstuck/slides/src/05-escape.md

 ---

-Trail: Escape, Move On
+Trail: 3.
+Escape, Move On, Why?

-#### Your brain might come up with the answer while thinking about other things
+### Your brain might come up with the answer while thinking about other things

---
+---

+Trail: 3.
+Escape, Move On, Why?

-#### When you come back to the original problem, you have to re-learn it a bit
+### When you come back to the original problem, you have to re-learn it a bit

 Notes:

 This can help you challenge assumptions, like talking to the duck.

-escaping is a very individualized strategy - ash plays guitar

 ---

-Trail: Escape, Why?
+Trail: 3.
+Escape, Why?

-### Analogical problem solving
+## Analogical problem solving

+TODO: illustrate this

 Notes:

-use information from one domain (the source or analogy) to help solve a problem in another domain (the target) http://cognitivepsychology.wikidot.com/problem-solving:analogy
+use information from one domain (the source or analogy)

+to help solve a problem in another domain (the target)

+http://cognitivepsychology.wikidot.com/problem-solving:analogy

 ---

-Trail: Escape, Why?
+Trail: 3.
+Escape, Why?

-### Incubation
+## Incubation

-Notes:

-fill in mihaly stuff here!

 ---

-Trail: Escape

-## Harden yourself for the next time

-TODO this isn't really escape, anymore.
-What is it?

---

-### Wall of motivation

---

-### Persistence
+Trail: 3.
+Escape, Why?, Incubation

+TODO: fill in mihaly stuff here!

 ---

-Trail: Escape, Harden Yourself

-> Curiosity and drive are in many ways the yin and the yang that need to be combined in order to achieve something new.

----

-## Secret: these strategies also work for non-coding problems.

 ## Notes

-find a place - reaching out to another person is definitely on the table, but you should make a solid effort with other strategies before doing so

-mihaly csikszen...
 mihaly Csikszentmihalyi
 mee-hi chick-sent-mee-hi
 popularized "flow"